Elevation: 8,282 ft

 Grave Peak Update by Mike Hays

 A lookout remains on the summit, one of the few survivors of hundreds of such structures that dotted the peaks of the northern Rockies in the early to mid-1900s.
 The lookout was built in 1924 and abandoned in 1967.
 Though it has not functioned for many years, some private efforts have completed minor repairs in an effort to maintain the structure.
-There isn’t really a summit register inside, but several miscellaneous papers lying around that people have signed.
+There isn’t really a summit register inside, but there are several miscellaneous papers lying around that people have signed.
 Of course, many people have carved their initials on the walls and done some damage as well.
-Some miscellaneous food and supplies have been left assumingly for people to use if needed, but most of it appears to be very old.
+Some miscellaneous food and supplies have been left for people to use if needed, but most of it appears to be very old.

 A few trails lead off through the trees to the south and most wander around before ending, only wasting time.
 Thus, the best approach is to get on the east edge of the ridge and walk south along it.
 A good trail soon forms and continues for about 1.5 miles before ending near a broad ridge high point.
 The ascent is gradual and extremely scenic as you hike through open subalpine forests and heavy heather thickets with incredible views of the main Bitterroots to the east.
-At about the 0.75-mile mark you meet the unmarked boundary to the Selway Bitterroot Wilderness.
+At about the 0.75-mile mark, you meet the unmarked boundary to the Selway-Bitterroot Wilderness.

 From the rounded ridge point, follow the main ridge west, then south, toward Grave Peak.
 The ridge is easy going most of the way.
 Near the summit, the east side of the ridge forms a vertical wall of impassable rock.
-Here, move to the west side and continue to the nook in the ridge at the base of the summit pyramid.
+From here, move to the west side and continue to the nook in the ridge at the base of the summit pyramid.
 Much of the west side becomes impassable rock, but with minimal exposure you can pick your way across the bottom of most of it, yet stay above steeper slopes below.
 Once you reach the nook on the main ridgeline, scramble up and over the blocky granite to the summit.
 The lower end of this reach is more difficult due to the very tangled, stunted forest, but that soon diminishes making the ascent easier.
 The summit is 4.6 miles from the trailhead.

 Grave Peak Update by Dan Saxton